Expander/PolyLog.jl/README.md

 PolyLog.jl
 ==========

-The PolyLog.jl package provides Rust implementations of real and complex polylogarithms.
+The PolyLog.jl package provides Julia implementations of real and complex polylogarithms.